Alfred A. Montapert

 So what exactly are these people doing wrong?

-Yes, of course visualize the end goal to create that hunger and desire.
+Yes, of course, visualize the end goal to create that hunger and desire.
 However, spend only 10 percent of your time visualizing the destination.
-Spend the remainder of your visualization imagining how you will achieve that goal and the obstacles, setbacks, challenges and problems you will overcome in the process.
-In a ways, it’s a form of visual planning.
+Spend the remainder of your visualization imagining how you will achieve that goal and the obstacles, setbacks, challenges, and problems you will overcome in the process.
+In ways, it’s a form of visual planning.

 Here are five steps to make this visualization work for you: